The logical place to make a change is at the source. The nature of this source depends on how the component was placed:

 As you enable/disable entries in the Schematic Sheets list, the constituent physical components will be listed in the Component Types region of the dialog.
 Each component is listed in terms of:

 All component types are initially enabled for inclusion in the update.
-Disable any that you definitely do not want to update.
-Alternatively, select the exact components that you want to update - directly on the schematic sheet(s) - prior to entering the dialog.
-Then enable the Selected Parts Only option.
+Disable any that you definitely don't want to update.
+Alternatively, select the exact components that you wish to update - directly on the schematic sheet(s) - prior to entering the dialog.
+Then simply enable the Selected Parts Only option.
 Only those components in your selection will appear listed.

 The main thing to remember is that you are always in full control over what gets included in the update.